 G2 Research .308 Trident and Law Enforcement

 G2 Research is an ammunition company to keep an eye on.
-We have been very impressed by their G2 Rip and G2 Civic Duty ammunition.
+We have been very impressed by their G2 Civic Duty ammunition.
 Whether the Trident will have the precision accuracy requirements for law enforcement is yet to be determined, but the enormous expansion and reduced over-penetration risk definitely should place them on the list to consider.